10 Things to Do in Belem in Lisbon

 Jerónimos Monastery| ©balavenise

-Whichever tour you choose, during your tour of Belém you will pass by the Jerónimos Monastery, a majestic religious building that dominates Praça do Império.
+Whichever tour you choose, during your tour of Belém you’ll pass by the Jerónimos Monastery, a majestic religious building that dominates Praça do Império.
 Its history is linked to maritime exploration and the figure of Vasco da Gama.
 In 1497, the Portuguese navigator set sail from the port of Santa Maria de Belém, skirted the west coast of Africa, rounded the Cape of Good Hope, and arrived in Calicut (India) on May 20, 1498.
-A year later, two boats returned to Portugal loaded with spices.
-To celebrate this new trade route, King Manuel I decided to build a large church and commissioned the architect Diogo de Boitaca to design it.
+A year later, two ships returned to Portugal laden with spices.
+To celebrate this new trade route, King Manuel I decided to build a grand church and commissioned the project to the architect Diogo de Boitaca.

-The first stop is the Church of Santa Maria de Belém, a Gothic temple with large columns and the tombs of four Portuguese monarchs, Luís de Camões, and Vasco da Gama.
-Another area not to be missed is the two-story Manueline-style cloister.
+The first stop is the Church of Santa Maria de Belém, a Gothic church with large columns and the tombs of four Portuguese monarchs, Luís de Camões, and Vasco da Gama.
+Another must-see is the two-story Manueline-style cloister.
 Both floors are richly decorated with gargoyles, nautical symbols, medallions, tiles, and much more.
 From October to April, it is open from 10:00 a.m. to 5:00 p.m., while from May to September, it closes at 6:30 p.m.

-When you are in the monastery church, look up at the vaulted ceiling of the transept.
-This extraordinary dome is characterized by a structure reminiscent of a spider's web, but despite its height and size, it is not supported by any columns!
+When you’re inside the monastery church, look up at the vault of the transept.
+This extraordinary dome is characterized by a structure reminiscent of a spiderweb, but despite its height and size, it’s not supported by any columns!

 Book tickets to the Jerónimos Monastery

-3. Discover the symbol of the city: the Belém Tower
+3. Discover the city’s symbol: the Belém Tower

 Belém Tower| ©Jan Krutisch